All children aged 5 years and older are eligible for the COVID-19 vaccine.

 Queensland Children’s Hospital Vaccination Clinic

-Make a booking via the Australian Government Vaccine Clinic Finder and choose a location near you.
+If you prefer to have your child vaccinated by a GP or at a pharmacy, you can book an appointment via the Australian Government Vaccine Clinic Finder and choose a location near you.

 Why should my child have the vaccine?